collection of footballer's receivables in turkey

 • Resolution Process of the Dispute Resolution Committee

-After applying for the collection of footballer’s salaries, a petition and necessary attachments that meet the mandatory conditions set by the DRC are submitted.
+After applying for the collection of footballers’ receivables, a petition and necessary attachments that meet the mandatory conditions set by the DRC are submitted.
 Following the application, the petition is delivered to the opposing party by the TFF.
 If either party requests a hearing, it is mandatory to conduct one.
 The resolution process through the DRC yields results faster than general court proceedings.
-However, DRC decisions about collection of footballer’s debts cannot be subjected to execution proceedings.
+However, DRC decisions about enforcement of footballers’ financial claims in Turkey cannot be subjected to execution proceedings.

 • Enforcement of Dispute Resolution Committee Decisions

-To enforce DRC decisions regarding the collection of footballer’s debts, an application can be made to the TFF.
+To enforce DRC decisions regarding the collection of footballers’ receivables in Turkey, an application can be made to the TFF.
 The TFF can impose administrative sanctions on the party that fails to comply with the DRC decision.
 This process is crucial for effective implementation of DRC decisions and achieving a resolution for the parties.

-The resolution of footballer’s debts within the DRC aims to provide a quick and effective resolution to disputes between footballers and clubs.
+The resolution of footballer’s receivables within the DRC aims to provide a quick and effective resolution to disputes between footballers and clubs.
 The DRC operates based on application details and legal regulations.
-Footballers and clubs can use this mechanism effectively to protect their rights and reach a fair resolution for the collection of footballer’s salaries and footballer’s wages.
+Footballers and clubs can use this mechanism effectively to protect their rights and reach a fair resolution for the collection of unpaid wages of footballers in Turkey.

 • Change in the Jurisdiction of the Dispute Resolution Committee

-Footballer-club contracts have the nature of service contracts.
-Even in this case, footballers are excluded from the scope of the Turkish Labor Law No. 4857.
-Therefore, the competent court for resolving disputes between footballers and clubs, and consequently for footballer’s debts, is determined based on the legal status of the club.
-If the football club has a corporate status, then the commercial court has jurisdiction.
-If the club has an association status, then the civil court of first instance has jurisdiction.
+Contracts between footballers and clubs are considered service contracts.
+However, footballers are excluded from the scope of the Labor Law No. 4857.
+Therefore, in disputes between footballers and clubs, the court of jurisdiction for footballers’ receivables in Turkey is determined based on the legal status of the club.
+If the football club operates as a company, the court of jurisdiction is the Commercial Court of First Instance.
+If the club is organized as an association, the Civil Court of First Instance has jurisdiction over the dispute.

-• Process of Filing a Lawsuit in General Courts For Footballer’s Wages
+• Process of Filing a Lawsuit in General Courts For Footballer’s Unpaid Wages in Turkey

-The party wishing to file a lawsuit in general courts for the collection of footballer’s debts prepares a lawsuit petition.
+The party wishing to file a lawsuit in general courts for the collection of footballers’ unpaid wages in Turkey prepares a lawsuit petition.
 This petition provides detailed information about the subject of the dispute, the parties’ claims, and the legal grounds.
 The lawsuit petition is submitted to the competent court, initiating the legal process.

 • Execution Proceedings and TFF Application

-Decisions obtained from the competent courts in matters related to footballer’s debts empower the creditor to initiate enforcement proceedings against the debtor.
-Alongside this process, the enforcement of the decision allows for the collection of footballer’s salaries.
+Decisions obtained from the competent courts in matters related to footballers’ financial claims in Turkey empower the creditor to initiate enforcement proceedings against the debtor.
+Alongside this process, the enforcement of footballers’ financial claims allows for the collection of football players’ outstanding payments, including salaries.
 Furthermore, for parties failing to comply with DRC decisions, an application can be made to the TFF, which may impose administrative sanctions.

-In conclusion, the collection of footballer’s debts can now be resolved in general courts due to the change in the DRC’s jurisdiction.
-Footballers and clubs can exercise their right to file lawsuits in general courts to effectively defend their rights and claims related to footballer’s debts, ensuring a fair and swift resolution.
-This process facilitates the equitable and efficient resolution of footballer’s debts.
+In conclusion, the collection of football players’ outstanding payments in Turkey can now be addressed in general courts due to the change in the DRC’s jurisdiction.
+Footballers and clubs can exercise their right to file lawsuits in general courts to effectively defend their rights and claims related to footballers’ financial claims, ensuring a fair and swift resolution.
+This process facilitates the equitable and efficient resolution of footballers’ financial claims in Turkey.

-One crucial aspect within the legal dimension of football activities is the process of enforcing footballer’s debts through execution proceedings.
-Execution proceedings can be initiated to collect debts arising from footballer contracts and for applying seizures for the collection of footballer’s debts.
+One crucial aspect within the legal dimension of football activities is the enforcement of footballers’ receivables through execution proceedings.
+Execution proceedings can be initiated to collect outstanding payments arising from footballer contracts and to apply seizures for the collection of footballers’ receivables in Turkey.

 • Extrajudicial Execution Proceedings and Basis of Debts